theKashey/react-focus-lock/README.md

 # Not only for React
  Uses [focus-lock](https://github.com/theKashey/focus-lock/) under the hood.
 It does also provide support for Vue.js and Vanilla DOM solutions

+# More
+Dont forget to lock the scroll to complete the picture.
+ [react-scroll-locky](https://github.com/theKashey/react-scroll-locky) - browser scrollbars hiding, you were looking for.

 # Licence
  MIT